 Instructions

-• Cook bacon over medium-high heat until crisp.
+• In a skillet, cook bacon over medium heat until crisp.
 Remove bacon, reserve drippings, and set aside.

-• Add butter to the drippings and cook onion until tender, about 5 minutes.
+• Add onion and 1 tablespoon of the reserved drippings and cook until tender, about 3 minutes.

 • Sprinkle with bacon before serving.